xvitaly/zswap-cli/docs/using-application.md

 ### Changing settings

 All settings are stored in the `/etc/zswap-cli/zswap-cli.conf` file.
-Feel free to edit it.
+It uses standard key-value syntax and can be edited by the user.

 All supported values can be found [here](configuration-files.md).